 This Halloween, be very cautious and avoid the following behaviors and situations:

 - Sharing drinks

 - Sharing joints, e-cigarettes, and other smoking devices

 - Gatherings with people you do not know or do not know well

 - Gatherings where people are not following COVID-19 safety behaviors

 - Gatherings where people are intoxicated and in close quarters

 Please ask for help if you are in a situation where you are worried about the health and safety of yourselves or others.

-We recognize that some students may choose to dress up and go out in Wrigleyville or downtown in off campus neighborhoods to celebrate.
+We recognize that some students may still choose to go out to bars or gatherings in the city to celebrate.
 If you need assistance for yourself or a friend and you are off-campus, please call 911 or find the nearest police officer, and mention that you are a LUC student.
 Your health and safety is of the upmost importance to LUC.
 The City of Chicago just imposed a ten pm curfew on bars and non-essential businesses the weekend of Halloween.
 Students are encouraged to stay home this Halloween, this is the safest way to protect yourself in others from COVID-19 as you do not have to take public transportation or interact with people you are not close with.

 A standard drink of wine, beer, or hard liquor all contain around the same amount of alcohol.
 A standard glass of wine is 5 oz and 12% alcohol, a standard beer is 12 oz and 5% alcohol, and a standard 1.5 oz shot is 80 proof, or 40% alcohol.
 Knowing what one drink is can be very helpful as it can help you not go over your chosen drink limit.
 (Source: National Institute on Alcohol Abuse and Alcoholism).